WeirdMidas/UperfCapacity/README.md

 - Follow the AOSP audio model, the famous Codec2, to reduce media power consumption and improve stability when using modern features built into Android.
 - Use modern improvements and optimizations to reduce jank and display instability, allowing modern devices to use modern technologies to improve performance and efficiency of rendering and other more important areas.
 - Focus on the user experience, reducing small moments of annoying slowdowns such as scrolling on social networks, texts full of embellishments, etc. Allowing Uperf to always be ready to handle the user experience.
+- Reduce speaker power consumption by using offload technology.
+Use optimizations that enhance this technology to reduce power consumption when listening to music or watching videos, significantly improving the user experience.
 - 不依赖于任何Android应用层框架以及第三方内核
 - 为大多数热门硬件平台提供了调参后的配置文件
 - Follow different strategies depending on the SOC architecture.
 Big.LITTLE SOCs specialize in cache locality and decision-making, while DynamlQ SOCs specialize in scheduler freedom, allowing Uperf to maximize scheduling capabilities for this type of architecture.
 This allows for improved performance and efficiency across various SOCs thanks to implemented strategies that respect their characteristics.